People from all walks of life have an Implantable device including; celebrities, world-class athletes, politicians and business leaders.

 Fred Hoiberg, men's basketball coach for the Iowa State University Cyclones

-Khalilou Fadiga, professional footballer has an automatic defibrillator implanted at 29 years old
+Khalilou Fadiga, former professional footballer had an automatic defibrillator implanted at 29 years old.

 Anja Andersen, a famous handball player in Denmark had a pacemaker implanted in 1999 after several fainting spells during playing.
 She is now a handball coach.

 Bob Huggins, an American college basketball coach.University has a defibrillator (ICD).